Nightwalkersfear/vehicleSpawns/README.md

 # vehicleSpawns
-A simple default vehicle spawn resource for FiveM servers.
+A default vehicle spawn resource for FiveM servers.